TheSund/UNDERCROFTS/README.md

 And like in any good roguelike, dying means you have to start the exploration all over again!
 The game even MOCKS you!
 ## I'm sooo exited, how do I download the game?
 1. [Here](https://github.com/TheSund/UNDERCROFTS/releases "Yes, here!") choose and download preferred version of the game.
-2. Extract the archive with the game somewhere on your disk.
+2. Extract the archive with the game anywhere on your disk.
 3. ???
 4. Profit!
 Now you can play. **If you know russian language.
 I, like, had no time nor will to make a proper multilanguage syste-**